 Here we are, its day two of our excursion exploring Santa Clara and Trinidad.
 Day one was just remarkable.
 Both of us saw and experienced so much.
 We woke at 6am to the sound of a cockerel crowing and birds singing and dancing on the roof of our room.

 This hotel was fantastic and not at all what we expected.
-As explained in Part One we stayed overnight in a hotel complex just outside Santa Clara.
+As explained in Santa Clara And Trinidad, Day One we stayed overnight in a hotel complex just outside Santa Clara.
 Typically Cuban in style and design.
 Set out with a mixture of small and large shack type buildings nestled between palm trees and gardens.
 We had a shack of our own.

 The room was very clean.
 We had all the usual things like a safe and TV, free toiletries, air conditioning and very hot running water.
 The bathroom was a bit like a walk-in shower room, again exceptionally clean.
 To some degree this room was better than the one we had at the Iberostar Daiquiri, our hotel for the two weeks.